Honor Courses

 Credits 1

 This course represents the final team presentation of students’ solution for the real-world problem addressed in HN 200 and HN 300.
-Students should register for this course during the same spring semester when HN 300 is taken, as the final presentation will take place at the end of the same semester.
-The project solution is to be co-presented by participating team members and graded by an interdisciplinary team of faculty evaluators.
+Students register for this course during the same spring semester when HN 300 is taken, as the final presentation takes place at the end of the same semester.
+The project solution is co-presented by participating team members and graded by an interdisciplinary team of faculty evaluators.
 The presentation represents a capstone requirement of the project-based learning curriculum.
 The course is graded on a pass/fail basis.

 MA 123H: Precalculus Algebra & Trigonometry